 A. General Information and Term of Engagement

-Brightview Preparatory Academy requests proposals from qualified independent Certified Public Accounting firms to audit its financial statements for the fiscal year ending June 30, 2023and thereafter subject to an annual renewal of the engagement.
+Brightview Preparatory Academy requests proposals from qualified independent Certified Public Accounting firms to audit its financial statements for the fiscal year ending June 30, 2023, and thereafter subject to an annual renewal of the engagement.
 This is a Financial Audit as required under Section 218.39, Florida Statutes.

 B. Information and Clarification